matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 for running more complex applications or microservices that require custom runtimes or dependencies not supported by Cloud Functions.

-4) Describe the key features and benefits of Google App Engine.
+4) Describe the key features and benefits of Google App Engine?
 Answer: Google App Engine is a fully managed, serverless platform for building and hosting web applications at scale.
 Key features include automatic scaling, versioning, and traffic splitting, support for multiple development languages, and integration with GCP services.
 Benefits include reduced operational overhead, quick deployments, and a focus on